spectrum-health-systems/tingen-documentation/.github/apcp/apcp_Roadmap.md

 - [ ] Move logs to Sessions
 - [ ] Session logs can be simple or verbose
 - [ ] Make all session stuff internal
-- [ ] Test to see what happens when a blueprint is deleted, does it show up when the service execute
+- [X] Test to see what happens when a blueprint is deleted, does it show up when the service execute
-- [ ] web service appdata -> root
+- [X] web service appdata -> root NOTE: Don't do this.

 public/private/internal

+- [ ] very simple test return

+- [ ] Remove the ISS site from Tingen_www, and add two sites to:
+  - Tingen_www\UAT
+  - Tingen_www\LIVE